Associate Dean, School of Engineering: Daniel Burkey, Ph.D.,

 A series of orientation lectures on the many fields of engineering, followed by a series of seminars and discussions in engineering discipline-specific sections on engineering topics.

 Three credits.
 Not open for credit to Junior or Senior students in the School of Engineering.
-Not open for credit for students who have passed ENGR 150 or 151.

 Introductory topics in a specific engineering major.
 Topics selected by Department or Program, or Regional Campus faculty.
 Students to select section based on their selected or intended major.
 In the context of the discipline, students would develop skills transferable to other engineering disciplines.